bayirdan/facebook-clone/README.md

 # Facebook Template - Responsive

-This template is responsive designed by me.
+This template is designed to be fully responsive, including mobile.
+Used Vue as JS framework and used Tailwind for style.

 ### Project Setup